Skip to content

 Living in Rancho Rinconada

 Rancho Rinconada sits in central Cupertino, between Saratoga-Sunnyvale Road and De Anza Boulevard, occupying the flat heart of the city.
-While Monta Vista (with its #1-ranked high school) commands the headlines and the highest prices, Rancho Rinconada is the neighborhood where Apple employees, Cupertino-bound families, and savvy school-driven buyers actually settle when the Monta Vista price tag is impossible.
-Median around $3.3M — still expensive, but $400K-$500K below Monta Vista at similar home sizes.
+While Monta Vista (with its #1-ranked high school) commands the headlines and the highest prices, Rancho Rinconada is the neighborhood where Apple employees, Cupertino-bound commuters, and savvy school-driven buyers actually settle when the Monta Vista price tag is impossible.
+Median around $3.3M, still expensive, but $400K-$500K below Monta Vista at similar home sizes.
 Lot sizes are generous by Cupertino standards, with well-maintained 3- and 4-bedroom ranch homes from the 1960s-70s and steady teardown-rebuild activity producing newer custom construction.

 A Saturday in Rancho Rinconada